 Reframe the challenge

-First, step back and evaluate the entire plan in terms of proficiency required for leadership, management and political acumen paying careful attention to tension or less than stellar results.
+First, step back and evaluate the entire plan in terms of proficiency required for leadership, management and political acumen paying careful attention to tension or less than stellar feedback.
 Regardless of experience, big projects illuminate areas for professional development.
 Significant strategy, collaboration and presentation skills test discernment plus time management mastery at multiple levels unearthing stress points.
-Next, categorizing duties allowed me to channel energy into what was mine to facilitate instead of misdirecting resources, overlooking details belonging to my position or wallowing in emotional quagmire over decisions beyond my sphere of influence.
+Next, categorize duties to channel energy into what is yours to facilitate instead of misdirecting resources, overlooking details belonging to your position or wallowing in emotional quagmire over decisions beyond your sphere of influence.

 Organizations have spoken as well as unspoken expectations for project responsibilities; similar to games of hot potato, pinpointing accountability, particularly when things haven’t gone as planned is tricky.
 Opt out of the blame game entirely even if everyone else is playing in favor of direct communication and accountability for duties within your sphere of influence.